denten-books/plain-text/2-device.md

 Rather, as the title of the work suggests, Wittgenstein is in search for the "grammar" governing the engagement: between speakers and listeners, readers and writers, player pianos and musical scores.
-By the end of the work, grammar emerges as a set of "conventions."
+By the end of the work, grammar emerges as a batch of "conventions."
 Wittgenstein complicates the mechanism by inserting an extra layer of "rules" that mediate between symbol and machine or mental state.
 A convention could be agreed upon and transcribed in a chart, for example.
 And it is possible that "there is a part of the mechanism which resembles the chart, and is inserted between the language-part of the mechanism and the rest of it," he writes [@wittgenstein_philosophical_1974, 190].
-Again we imagine a set of instructions that could enforce strict compliance between the musical score and the actuating parts of the piano mechanism.
+Again we imagine instructions that could enforce strict compliance between the musical score and the actuating parts of the piano mechanism.

 A programmer would say that Wittgenstein's "set of instructions that ensure correspondence" resemble modern programming language interpreters and